 Finding Your Best Match

 Unfortunately, society doesn’t always understand the complexities of addiction.
-If you’re want to keep your illness private in order to protect your job or your family, then going out-of-state might be the best choice.
+If you want to keep your illness private in order to protect your job or your family, then going out of state might be the best choice.
 The time your spend in rehab is of course confidential, but if you stay local, you might encounter someone you know.

 Getting Some Distance

 Lots of people find that certain places, people, and situations trigger their use of drugs and alcohol.
 Getting sober can require a change of environment.
-Putting some distance between you and the places where you used can help you to focus on your treatment.
-You could get help out-of-state and then return home better able to face your old temptations.
+Putting some distance between you and the places where you used your substance of choice can help you to focus on your treatment.
+You could get help out of state and then return home better able to face your old temptations.
 You could leave rehab and start fresh in the same area, starting a new life.

 Eliminating An Easy Out

 Overcoming addiction takes hard work.
 In rehab, you will have good days where you feel able to take on the world.
-There will also be hard days where you feel ready to give up trying.
+There will also be hard days when you feel ready to give up trying.
 This is normal, but acting on the urge to give up can be damaging to your work.
-When you’re out-of-state, quitting your treatment is much harder.
+When you’re out of state, quitting your treatment is much harder.
 Arranging a ride, a plane ticket, or other travel arrangements can be much harder when you’re far from home.
-Going to rehab out-of-state can give your support system more time to help you get through your bad days and see the treatment through.
+Going to rehab out of state can give your support system more time to help you get through your bad days and see the treatment through.

 Addiction is a difficult foe and one that you’ll need help to overcome.
 It’s important that you get that help, no matter where you choose to receive it.
-If you’re ready to do battle, we’re ready to help.
+If you’re ready to go to battle, we’re ready to help.
 Call us today for help getting on the path to sobriety.